pletfix/docs/en/plugins.md

 <a name="introduction"></a>
 ## Introduction

-Postfix offers a powerful plugin system, which allows you to expand your application quickly with other features that the community has developed.
+Postfix offers a powerful plugin system, which allows you to expand your application quickly by other features that the community has developed.
 Of course, you can also develop plugins themselves and provide the community.

 You will see that this is not very complicated.